Lancaster-Physics-Phys389-2020/phys389-2020-project-Hinlo/Complete Simulation/README.txt

 The Direction function generates a list which represents the direction of the components of the cosmic ray's initial velocity vector.
 This is used to ensure the cosmic ray does not begin to accelerated in the opposite direction once it has slowed down and stopped.
-The Interacted function checks whether the cosmic ray has interacted and returns a statment of 'Yes' or 'No'.
+The Interacted function checks whether the cosmic ray has interacted and returns a statement of 'Yes' or 'No'.

 RunSimulationSupportFunctions.py